Elastic On-Device LLM Service: Evaluation

-Although in this paper we identify LLM inference latency as the SLO of LLMaaS requests, the SLO can also been easily generalized to other metrics with our proposed elastification methods.
-Here we define another two SLOs: end-to-end request inference time $SLO_{time}$ (i.e., prefill + decode stage) and inference energy consumption $SLO_{energy}$, each of which is with a step size of 10\% full LLMaaS.
+\textbf{Generalization to other SLOs.} Although in this paper we identify LLM inference latency as the SLO of requests, the SLO can also been easily generalized to other metrics with our proposed method.
+Here we define another two SLOs: end-to-end request inference time $SLO_{time}$ (i.e., prefill + decode stage) and inference energy consumption $SLO_{energy}$, each of which is with a step size of 10\%.
 The results are obtained on Mi 14 smartphone.
 As shown in Figure~\ref{fig:SLO_generalization}, \sys consistently outperforms its baselines on these new SLOs. the rationale is that these SLOs are all a specific kind of resource requirement and can be break down into prompt- and model- level elastifications.
 We believe that \sys can serve various metrics of SLOs for diverse apps' requirements.